getdozer/dozer-samples/README.md

 ## Reference

-Refer to the following section on the main repository for the following references.
+Refer to the following for an exhaustive list of configuration samples.
 | Reference                                                       | Notes                               |
 | --------------------------------------------------------------- | ----------------------------------- |
 | [Connectors](https://getdozer.io/docs/configuration/connectors) | Sample connnector config references |